-Vanuatu profile - Timeline - BBC News
+Vanuatu profile - Timeline

 550BC - First inhabited by Melanesian people

-1606 - European explorer Pedro Fernandez de Quiros leads an expedition to the islands naming them Terra Austrialis del Espiritu Santo.
+1606 - European explorer Pedro Fernandez de Quiros leads an expedition to the islands naming them "La Austrialia del Espiritu Santo", believing he had arrived in Terra Australis (Australia).

 1768 - Louis Antoine de Bougainville names the islands Les Grandes Cyclades.